 And what belongs at the vertex of the Grubb Review Scale?
 What game is so average that it can’t force itself away from the x or y axis?

 Largely forgettable in every way, but also not particularly insulting in any way.
 Sniper Elite V2 was fun for a few levels, but got repetitive quickly.
-It also had some interesting set pieces but again, the entire experience, both from a gameplay and a an artistic experience, was not exactly inspired.
+It also had some interesting set pieces but again, the entire experience, both from a gameplay and an artistic experience, was not exactly inspired.

 The irony of a game about snipers sitting at the vertex of my scale is not lost on me.